Types

 string

 Text values.
-Maps to Python’s str.
+Python’s str.

 title: str = "My Script"